woodser/monero-ts/docs/developer_guide/query_data_model.md

-# Query transactions, transers, and outputs
+# Query transactions, transfers, and outputs

 Wallet [transactions, transfers, and outputs](data_model.md) can be queried by their attributes using query objects.